desaiashu/maya/README.md

 In progress:

-- NEED TO FIGURE OUT WHERE TO STORE CONFIDENCES IN DB (separate from perspectivedata?)
+- Draft has a bug where it won't reset back to empty when creating a new message

+- Save context on perspectives, retrieve context from subthreads
+- Update and test summarization code to handle perspective contexts

+- Enable messaging in discussion (maya + alternate between two others)
+- Make search results smaller
+- Hide search + related when keyboard is open
+- Figure out whether to stream the secondary responses - why so slow?

 - Refresh needs to load the other data
+- Don't request new perspective every time

 - Create concept of "thread" that is linked to chatid + messageid but is it's own chat
   - Use this to update messages
   - Use protocol to differentiate
-- Confidence FE
-- Confidence BE
-- Annotations BE
-  - Dedicated collection
+- Markdown
 - Perspectives FE
 - Perspectives BE

   - One LLM needs to be uncensored
-- Save context on perspectives, retrieve context from subthreads

 - Add perspective data to refresh
 - Share link
-- Reading speed
-- Turn off streaming
 - Stop button

-Next up:
+#### Next up:

 - Testflight + force update
 - User prompt
+- Ask clarifying questions to user
 - Webview for sharing
 - Deeplinking for sharing
 - Invite to chat